Develop an interesting story that you will enjoy telling. Make a plan for your story and mend the plan as you go.

 Read stories published before the popular internet came along (roughly 1994), and stories published after.
 Which do you like more?

-To this reader, stories in the age of the internet seem anxious and less fun.
-You’re gonna have your own opinion about that, of course.
+To this reader, stories published in the age of the internet seem anxious.

 Write every day, when your mind is fresh.
 Mostly that means early morning.
 Get up, get some coffee, go to your office, get to work.

 Take care of yourself; get your sleep, eat right, get some exercise, get a little sun.
-Do not neglect your family and friends, or you will regret it.
+Do not neglect family and friends.

 Don’t get too concerned about being a writer.
-Instead, do your research, make a plan, and let your characters tell your story for you.
-Keep a low profile.
-In time your work will speak for you.
+Instead, do your research, make your plan, and let your characters tell your story for you.

 Try cutting out adverbs.
 Suddenly, awkwardly, actually, already, and so on.
-It’s a way of trusting the reader.
+It’s a way to trust the reader.

 Be aware of the Bechdel test.
 Look it up, if you don’t know what it is.
 Consider how your story might be improved if you applied Bechdel.